Women Journalists Have Less Twitter Influence Than Men, Says Study

 "Of the top twenty-five most retweeted journalists by fellow journalists, only five were women."

-The authors suggest some reasons for this in Vox, explaining that women may tweet less because of time constraints due to having children, and because the platform is less welcoming to women.
+The authors suggest some reasons for this in Vox, explaining that women may tweet less because of time constraints due to having children, and that the platform is less welcoming to women.

 "This is not about algorithms, but about the behaviour of journalists, especially male journalists, and structural inequalities in the journalistic profession," the researchers concluded.